dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 The Static File Middleware doesn't provide authorization checks.
 Any files served by it, including those under `wwwroot`, are publicly accessible.
 To serve files based on authorization:

 * Store them outside of `wwwroot` and any directory accessible to the Static File Middleware.
-* Serve them via an action method to which authorization is applied and return a [FileResult](/dotnet/api/microsoft.aspnetcore.mvc.fileresult) object:
+* Serve them via an action method to which authorization is applied and return a <xref:Microsoft.AspNetCore.Mvc.FileResult> object:

   [!code-csharp[](static-files/samples/3.x/StaticFilesSample/Controllers/HomeController.cs?name=snippet_BannerImage)]